Critical Expression Injection Vulnerability in n8n (CVE-2025-68613)

 Long-Term Fixes

-- Implement strict sandboxing for expression evaluation (e.g., using VM2 or similar libraries).
+- Implement strict sandboxing (e.g., using VM2 or similar libraries).

 Best Practices for Secure Workflow Automation